 See the Package Security section for details about the security measures that are in place for the RStudio Package Service.

-The RSPM team evaluates CRAN, Bioconductor, and PyPI each business day and publish new snapshots when updates are available.
-Any RSPM installations then sync these snapshots based on their configured schedules.
+We evaluate CRAN, Bioconductor, and PyPI each business day and publish new snapshots when updates are available.
+Then, any RSPM installations sync these snapshots based on their configured schedules.
 For example, suppose a CRAN package gets updated on Saturday.
-We will publish a new snapshot to the RStudio Package Service sometime on Monday, usually Monday afternoon (roughly America Central Time).
-Then, the user's default CRAN sync will pick up the change on Tuesday at 12:00am UTC.
-Occasionally there are very important updates, and we generate an extra snapshot to make the updates available sooner.
+We will publish a new snapshot to the RStudio Package Service sometime on Monday, usually Monday afternoon.
+Then, the user's default CRAN sync will pick up the change on Tuesday at 12:00am.
+Occasionally, if there are very important updates, we generate an extra snapshot to make the updates available sooner.
 The timing of each snapshot varies based on the number of changes and the number of dependencies involved.

 To be sure RStudio Package Manager synchronizes new snapshots as soon as possible, consider setting your sync schedule to occur more than once per day.